HumanDynamics/law.MIT.edu/ProjectsAndMaterials/MediaLabMembership/MediaLabMembership.md

 At the moment we have two levels of membership.
 Our base level membership would be a consortium member, for $250K a year with a three year agreement.
 This membership would give you access to: all research at the lab, visiting privileges, access to students for recruitment, invitations to Media Lab events and workshops, among many other benefits.
 Our second level is a consortium research member for $450K a year with a three year agreement.
 This level essentially provides you all the benefits of a consortium member, with the added benefit of an employee-in-residence at the Lab.

-Additional material on membership can be found at  To discuss becoming a Member of the Media Lab, please contact:
+A copy of additional material on membership from 2016 can be found at law.MIT.edu/ProjectsAndMaterials/MediaLabMembership/MLOverview.pdf

+To discuss becoming a Member of the Media Lab, please contact:

 Ryan McCarthy
 MIT Media Lab
 Member Relations
 75 Amherst Street E14-245 Cambridge, MA 02139

 Phone: 617-324-3565
 Email: ryanmcc@media.mit.edu